remy/remysharp.com/public/drafts/how-tabs-should-work.md

 For our problem though, I want to solve the problem where the page doesn't do a full URL update, i.e. your regular run of the mill tabbing system.

-I used to be from the school of using the hash to show the right tab, but I'm recently changing my mind on this.
-The biggest reason is that multiple hashes doesn't work, and comma separated fragments doesn't make sense (since it doesn't actually link to anything).
+I used to be from the school of using the hash to show the right tab, but I've recently been exploring whether the query string can be used.
+The biggest reason is that multiple hashes doesn't work, and comma separated hash fragments doesn't make any sense to control multiple tabs (since it doesn't actually link to anything).

-With that in mind, if there's sub-content that has tabs, I'm leaning towards using a query string.
-Specifically, using the `id` attribute of the *tabs* with the value of the selected panel (which should match up the `id` of the panel).
+For this article, I'll keep focused on using a single tabbing system and a hash on the URL to control the tabs.

 ## Markup